NBFC Full Form

 - has a credit rating of minimum “A” or equivalent.

 - Systemically Important Core Investment Company (SI-CIC-ND): SI-CIC-ND is an NBFC engaged in the business of acquisition of shares and securities.
-The transactions must fulfil the following requirements:
+The transactions must fulfill the following requirements:

 It holds at least 90% of its Total Assets in the form of investment in equity or preference shares, and debt or loans in group companies,